digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

       )
     })

-In order to have the two sections of the view updated by the same action, the payload is split among the two reducers.
-As seen in the [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal) example, the state is once again accumulated by the `:channel` path group parameter.
+In order to have the two sections of the view updated by the same action, the payload gets split among the two reducers.
+As seen in the [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal) example, the state once again accumulates by the `:channel` path group parameter.

-> The initial state is the global state for all reducers; it must be coherent with the structure of the state that the reducer will create subsequently.
+> The initial state is the global state for all reducers; it must be coherent with the structure of the state the reducer will create subsequently.
 Even if it is assigned to both reducers, it will be applied by the one that gets called first, so it must be the same constant object for every reducer instantiation.

 The order of concatenation of the macros is relevant.
 Infact calling accumulate on a split payload would cause the redux state to be populated as follows, which is our case: